 - Return strained juice to the pot and add huckleberries.
 Boil for 10 minutes, stirring occasionally.

-- Add sugar, limoncello (or lemon/orange juice), and spices.
+- Add sugar, lemon juice, and spices.
 Boil for 20 minutes, or until the jam starts to thicken, stir occasionally.
 The jam thickens further upon cooling.

 - Ladle in sterilized jars, hand tighten lids, and process for 10 minutes in boiling water.